Tomáš Jurčo: Professional

 At the conclusion of his contract with the Blackhawks, Jurčo remained a free agent over the summer and into the 2018–19 season.
 At the mid-point of the season, Jurčo belatedly signed a one-year AHL contract with the Springfield Thunderbirds, affiliate to the Florida Panthers on 3 January 2019.
 Jurčo posted 10 points in 14 games with the Thunderbirds before he was dealt to the Charlotte Checkers in exchange for future considerations, correlating in the Florida Panthers acquisition of Cliff Pu, on 25 February 2019.
 Jurčo made an immediate impact with the league-leading Checkers, contributing with 17 points in 19 regular season games.
 He helped Charlotte capture the Calder Cup with 18 points in 18 games, marking his second AHL championship.

 On 1 July 2019, Jurčo was signed by former Red Wings general manager Ken Holland as a free agent with the Edmonton Oilers on a one-year $750,000 contract.
 He began the 2019–20 season, on the Oilers opening night roster, registering two assists through 12 games before he was re-assigned to AHL affiliate, the Bakersfield Condors.
 Suffering an injury, Jurčo was limited to just eight games with the Condors before the remainder of the season was cancelled due to the COVID-19 pandemic.

 As a free agent from the Oilers, Jurčo signed a one-year, $700,000 contract with the Vegas Golden Knights on 10 October 2020.

 On 3 November 2021, Jurčo belatedly signed a one-year contract with Barys Nur-Sultan of the Kontinental Hockey League (KHL).
 In his lone season with Barys in 2021–22, Jurčo was immediately inserted into the line-up and registered 11 points through 17 regular season games.

 Leading into the following 2022–23 season, Jurčo again remained un-signed until opting to continue in the KHL by joining Chinese club, Kunlun Red Star on 24 November 2022.

 After tenures with HC Davos and Avangard Omsk, Jurčo rejoined Kunlun Red Star on a one-year contract for the 2024–25 season on 26 July 2024.

+On 2 July 2026, Jurčo opted to return to hometown club, HC Košice of the Slovak Extraliga, agreeing to a one-year contract.